 If you are doing all the work yourself, your expenses will be lower and profits higher, but you are limited to the number of clients you can take on.
 If you have a good-sized crew, you’ll be able to take on more clients, but you will have more expenses.

-See the articles below for an overview of the revenue and profitably related to operating a clean business.
+See the articles below for an overview of the revenue and profitability related to operating a clean business.

-Naturally, you can expand and invents thousands of dollars in equipment, your location, and crew size as your business takes off.
-But to start, you can be operational with less than $1,000 for business setup and the minimum equipment and supplies.
+Naturally, as your business takes off you can improve your location, you can invest thousands of dollars in equipment, and expand your crew size.
+But to start, you can be operational with less than $1,000 for setting up your business and the minimum equipment and supplies.

-When it comes to getting the right tools for your business, and especially during the startup phase, you want to get the right balance of what you need versus want you to want.
+When it comes to getting the right tools for your business, and especially during the startup phase, you want to get the right balance of what you need versus what you want.

 You don’t need to spend an enormous amount of money on tools and supplies.
 On the other hand, you want to make sure you have the tools to do the job effectively.